-Our weighted sack for babies are designed in partnership with Pediatricians, Neonatal Intensive Care Units (NICU) nurses and Certified Sleep Consults.
+Our weighted sack for babies was designed in partnership with Pediatricians, Neonatal Intensive Care Units (NICU) nurses and Certified Sleep Consultants.

-- Backed by a clinical study that reported the gentle pressure from weighted blankets are not only safe for infants but also significantly increased calm feelings, resulting in infants staying asleep longer.
+- A clinical study by the National Association of Neonatal Nurses reported the gentle pressure from weighted blankets are not only safe for infants, but also significantly increased calm feelings which resulted in infants staying asleep longer.

 To even further prove the safety of the Dreamland Baby Weighted Sack, we reached out to a chiropractic physician to get her seal of approval.